 Growing up, bacon was part of my family's special breakfasts, and oh-how-special those breakfasts were.
 Since most mornings included oatmeal, cream of wheat, eggs and toast, or not-so-sugary breakfast cereal, bacon seemed like a luxury fit for a lazy Saturday morning.

 Relatives on diets would occasionally serve us turkey bacon, which tasted terrible to me.
 Why would anyone put themselves through such a miserable eating experience, I wondered at the time.
-(Though, I admit that I have found a turkey bacon that we love now.)
 It was either "real" bacon or nothing.
+(Though, I admit that I've since found a turkey bacon that we love.)

 When my husband and I were married and I found myself enjoying cooking even more, I quickly found that adding a bit of bacon to anything made it taste better.
 Lack-luster salad?
 Add bacon.
 Boring lentil soup?
 Add bacon.
 Boring breakfast?
 Add bacon.
 You get the picture.